bgonzalezbustamante/demo-regularisation/README.md

 ## Overview

 This repository contains a demonstration for R of regularisation, shrinkage, and cross-validation methods.
 The application of these techniques is for illustrative purposes only.
-Part of this code has been used in the following article:
+Chunks of this code for extraction and handling V-Dem and World Bank data were used in the following article:

 - González-Bustamante, B. (2021).
 Early Government Responses to COVID-19 in South America. *World Development, 137*, 105180.
 DOI: [10.1016/j.worlddev.2020.105180](https://doi.org/10.1016/j.worlddev.2020.105180)